psharma04/academic-kickstart/content/courses/_index.md

 weight: 1
 ---

-Find revision courses, tutorials, and cheat sheets for your subjects by pressing $/$, or by using the search on the left.
+Find revision courses, tutorials, and cheat sheets for your subjects by pressing <span class="sidebar-search-shortcut">/</span>, or by using the search on the left.

 ## Recently Added Courses